 3. Gullfoss – Powerful & one of the most impressive Waterfalls

-From our Gay Couple’s Golden Circle Tour, our road trip led us in south direction.
-Through sheer endless wide plains along isolated areas and a mountain glacier panorama far ahead, driving in Iceland has something meditative and inspiring.
+From our Gay Couple’s Golden Circle Tour, our road trip led us in the south direction.
+Through sheer endless wide plains along with isolated areas and a mountain glacier panorama far ahead, driving in Iceland has something meditative and inspiring.
 The goal of our second day on our 21-day road trip around Iceland is the small city of Vík famous for its black beaches and Puffin cliffs.
 But before reaching this area, we passed by popular waterfalls: the Seljalandsfoss Waterfall with its hidden neighbor Gljúfrafoss and Skógafoss Waterfall with stairways to heaven, almost.

 Take a walk behind Seljalandsfoss & Gljúfrafoss

 Distance Gullfoss to Seljalandsfoss: ca. 117 km by car

 Just 100 meters from the ring road you can already spot Seljalandsfoss out of the car.
 After reaching the small parking ground with free toilets and a snack bar, in less than 2 minutes walking distance a real highlight of Iceland!
 Take a walk behind Seljalandsfoss and discover the mystery of the backside of a waterfall.
 But do not leave afterward!
 In less than 5 minutes further away from the ring road you can find a campsite with a huge hidden waterfall in a cave, Gljúfrafoss!
 Our tip: take waterproof clothing and camera protection!

 Skógafoss Waterfall – with stairways to heaven

 Distance Seljalandsfoss to Skógafoss: ca. 29 km by car